All for Love (song)

 "All for Love" is a song written by Bryan Adams, Robert John "Mutt" Lange, and Michael Kamen for the soundtrack The Three Musketeers: Original Motion Picture Soundtrack.
 It is performed by Adams, Rod Stewart, and Sting.
-The power ballad was released as a CD single in the United States on November 16, 1993, by A&M and Hollywood.
+The power ballad was released as a CD single in the United States on November 16, 1993, by A&M and Hollywood Records.
 It was a worldwide hit, reaching number one across Europe, Australia, and North America.

 Adams also did a live version in 1994 featuring Luciano Pavarotti, Andrea Bocelli, Nancy Gustafson, and Giorgia Todrani.
 Michael Kamen, who co-wrote the song with Adams and Lange, conducted the orchestra.
 In 2007, the Swedish band E.M.D. released a cover of the song, peaking at number one in their native country.
 Adams would also record a French-language remake with Garou and Roch Voisine, entitled "Tous ensemble", for the Quebecois film Il était une fois Les Boys.